Laguna (province): Japanese occupation during the Second World War

-Recent history
+The postwar era

+Establishment of the International Rice Research Institute

 The International Rice Research Institute was established in 1960, during the presidency of Carlos P. Garcia, and a site in Los Baños was selected to be its headquarters.
-By 1962 during the presidency of Diosdado Macapagal, IRRI had begun research to develop the new high yield “Miracle Rice” (IR8) variety.
+By 1962 during the presidency of Diosdado Macapagal, IRRI had begun research to develop the new high yield "Miracle Rice" (IR8) variety.
 Enhanced by the extensive use of chemical fertilizers, IR8 would serve as the foundation for the brief success of the Philippine Government's Masagana 99 agricultural program during the 1970s, although the program would fail in the 1980s mostly because of the Marcos administration's credit scheme did not work.

+During the Marcos dictatorship era

 The social unrest which arose when Ferdinand Marcos' debt-driven campaign spending led to the 1969 Philippine balance of payments crisis spread beyond the capital and also triggered protests by students in Laguna, especially UP Los Baños.
 When martial law was declared in September 1972, Marcos cracked down on any form of criticism or activism, leading to the arrest of many of Laguna citizens.
 Among those who experienced arrest and torture during martial law were Dr. Aloysius Baes, while among those who became desaparecidos were Tish Ladlad, Cristina Catalla, Gerardo "Gerry" Faustino, Rizalina Ilagan, Ramon Jasul, Professor Jessica Sales, and Philippine Council for Agricultural Research and Resource Development artist-illustrator Manuel Ontong.
 Among those confirmed to have been martyred for their beliefs were Modesto "Bong" Sison, and Manuel Bautista.
 Camp Vicente Lim in the Canlubang district of Calamba was among the many sites where prisons were put up to contain detainees who dared to criticize the Marcos administration.

 Laguna has been the victim of perennial flooding along the south and eastern coasts of Laguna de Bay due to the 1977 cancellation of the Parañaque spillway project.
 The spillway had been the second part of a plan to reduce flooding on the lakeshore towns of Metro Manila in the 1970s, but the various economic crises of the 1970s led to a lack of budget, which meant that only the Manggahan Floodway in Rizal province was built.
 The Floodway drew waters away from the Metro Manila lakeshore towns, but dumped them on to the lake.
 The cancellation of the Parañaque spillway meant that there was no way for the water levels of the lake to be reduced in turn.
 Within the first year of Manggahan Floodway's completion in 1986, Laguna was hit by an unusual large flood which lasted for 2 months and resulted in high mortality and morbidity rates due to gastroenteritis and other water-borne diseases.